 What The Content Marketing and Relationship Currency Facts Tell Us

 - Use Blogging To Increase Credibility.
-Marketers, who have prioritized blogging, are 13x more likely to enjoy positive ROI, suggesting that starting the conversation with a blog with a call-to-action is a way to engage with customers at the right place in the journey.
-(HubSpot State of Inbound, 2014)
+Marketers who blog are 13x more likely to enjoy positive ROI, suggesting that starting the conversation with a blog with a call-to-action is a way to engage with customers at the right place in the journey.

 - Help Self-Educating Customers.
-By 2020, customers will manage 85% of their buying relationship without talking to a human, indicating decision makers will count on content more than ever.
-(Gartner Research)
+Customers are already managing 85% of their buying relationship without talking to a human, indicating decision makers count on content more than ever.

-- More Content Is Always Better In The Eyes Of The Customer; but is it really?
-The average B2B decision maker consumes 11.4 pieces of content before they buy, suggesting they are spending a lot of time reading content (Source: Forrester)
+- More Content Is Always Better In The Eyes Of The Customer.
+But is it really?
+The average B2B decision maker consumes 11.4 pieces of content before they buy, suggesting they are spending a lot of time reading content.